Bryan Redpath

-Bryan William Redpath (born 2 July 1971 in Galashiels) is a former Scotland international rugby union player and former rugby union coach.
-He is currently the Director of Rugby at London Scottish.
+Bryan William Redpath (born 2 July 1971) is a Scottish former rugby union player and coach.
+He is the Director of Rugby at London Scottish.

 Early life and family

 Redpath attended Kelso High School in Kelso, Scottish Borders.
-His son, Cameron Redpath, is also a Scotland international rugby union player.
+His elder brother Craig was also a high level player who was awarded a Scotland international cap retrospectively in 2023.
+His eldest son Cameron is also a Scotland international, while younger son Murray has represented Scotland at youth levels.

 Rugby playing career

 Redpath played professional rugby for Melrose RFC, Racing club de Narbonne Méditerranée in France, and Sale Sharks in England.
 Redpath won 60 caps for Scotland, captaining the team on a number of occasions.
 He appeared at three Rugby World Cups in 1995, 1999 and 2003.

 Coaching career

 After retiring from playing, Redpath took on coaching roles.
 He was the backs' coach at Gloucester Rugby 2005 to 2009 before being promoted to Head Coach in June 2009.
 He resigned from his Gloucester role in 2012 and joined Sale Sharks.
 He was confirmed as the Director of Rugby post at Sale Sharks in June 2012.
 However, on 30 October 2012, Redpath was removed from his position to become Head Coach whilst Steve Diamond became new Director of Rugby.
 In March 2015, Redpath left Sale and took up the position of Head Coach for RFU Championship side Yorkshire Carnegie.

 In January 2017, he announced that at the end of the season he was leaving rugby coaching roles to take up a job outside rugby.

 He returned to coaching in 2022 when he was appointed Director of Rugby at London Scottish.